 What are asset managers looking for from their ASPs when it comes to outsourced middle office functions?

 AP: Ultimately, what asset managers are looking for from their ASPs is to reduce their operational cost.
-The reason their doing that is because the asset managers are under pressure through passive investing.
+The reason they are doing that is because the asset managers are under pressure through passive investing.
 Like any business they then look at their operational costs to save money and they can do that by outsourcing to a service provider.
 It is imperative though that the asset service provider is able to provide a transparent, flexible, reliable service so the client can return to investing money as their principal function, making money for their clients, and returning to profitability.

 What opportunities do you think ASPs have today when it comes to the middle office?